Saurabhmishra1909/Sorting-Visualizer-2/README.md

 ---

 **Note:** This project is solely for educational purposes, aiming to provide a visual representation of various sorting algorithms.
-It was created with ❤️ by [Your Name].
+It was created with ❤️ by Saurabh Mishra.
 Feel free to contribute and enhance the Sorting Visualizer!